Brotheraniki/Bioinformatics-project/README.md

 # Bioinformatics-project
-A CRISPR-Cas off-target scoring demo using GC content and chromatin accessibility features."
-Public repo
+A CRISPR-Cas off-target scoring demo using GC content and chromatin accessibility features